mechatour/hyprland.dotfiles/README.md

 ## This is all about the Dracula theming with the Dracula purple used for borders.

-> Some programs mentioned may need manual compilation.
-The Hyprland config is geared around a KDE Plasma base.
-> This setup is for dual screens which are named DP-1 (left) and HDMI-A-1 (right).
-Super + [ - Enable just left screen & Super + ] - Enable both screens
 >
-> Waybar is minimalist and has tooltips for a calendar and a module for power and vpn connections
+> Note
 >
+> - Some programs mentioned may need manual compilation.
+The Hyprland config is designed around a KDE Plasma base.
+> - This setup is for dual screens which are named DP-1 (left) and HDMI-A-1 (right). **Super+[** - Enable just left screen & **Super+]** - Enable both screens.
+> - Waybar is minimalist and has tooltips for a calendar and a module for power and vpn connections.
-> The Wallpaper is available in various sizes in the wallpaper directory
+> - The Wallpaper is available in various sizes in the wallpaper directory.
+>

 ___

 ![main][1]

+___

+>
+> Features
+>
+> - Custom script in waybar for enabling/disabling VPNs.
+> - Swayidle will activate, turning off the screens 30 seconds after using the lock **Super+L**.
+Otherwise swayidle turn off the screens and lock the screen after 30 minutes.
+There is a grace period of 5 seconds after the screens blank, before swaylock activates.
+This enables a quick wiggle of the mouse to bring the screens back on without having to enter your password.
+> - Idle inhibitor prevents locking when full screen apps or games are being used.
+> - Custom animations in Hyprland for Workspaces and Window movement.
+> - VPNs are set to not connect automatically on my system.
+For some reason they would connect before the ethernet was up and cause confusion.
+Hyprland has a delayed_vpn.sh script which waits a short time before connecting manually
+> - Reaper is a DAW.
+I have special window rules to prevent it freaking out with Hyprland (it's XWayland).
+Reaper also requires tooltips to be turned off for the interested.
+>

+___

 ### Quick keys to get started in hyprland